 Photo Credit: Blend Images/Ariel Skelley/Getty Images

-It's hard to imagine how kids (and parents!) ever survived an hour-long wait at the pediatrician's office or traffic on the freeway without an app to instantly pacify your tot.
-If you've ever wondered whether you could help boost their reading skills at the same time, check out these learn-to-read apps reviewed by Common Sense Media.
+It's hard to imagine how kids (and parents!) ever survived an hour-long wait at the pediatrician's office or traffic on the freeway without an app for instant pacification.
+If you've ever wondered whether you could help boost your kid's reading skills at the same time, check out these great learn-to-read apps reviewed by Common Sense Media.

 Bob Books #1 - Reading Magic is an excellent introduction to phonics for young children, or a nice companion to the printed Bob Books (a systematic method of teaching kids to read).
 Since you can either control the difficulty level or set it to Automatic, this app will grow with your learning child, and keep their interest as they read and re-read the sentences on each page.
 The artwork is simple, just as in the printed Bob Books, but the added elements of color and animation are well done and attractive.